What To Do When Your Roof Starts Leaking

 Mold: When water becomes trapped within the layers of your roof, mold and mildew can become a major issue.
-Mold can lead to damages not only your roof, but the foundation of your house, your walls, and/or ceiling.
+Mold can lead to damage not only to your roof, but to the foundation of your house, your walls, and/or ceiling.
 Mold and Mildew can also be extremely harmful to your health, so this is something you definitely want to avoid.

 Fire & Electrocution Hazards: Traveling water has the potential to reach your home's electrical wiring which can cause fires.
 Once water touches these wires, it can cause the circuits to short and spark, which can not only create fires but puts you at risk of getting electrocuted.

 High Electricity Costs: When water enters your roof, it may damage your home's insulation system which can cause your home to lose the ability to retain its heat.
 If this is the case, you can expect to see a noticeable difference in your utility bills.

 If you have a leaking roof within the Hudson County area, and want a professional's opinion and/or help, give us a call at (201)436-1011 to schedule your FREE estimate!
 We understand the stress of unexpected repairs and damages, which is why we aim to quickly assess and repair the problem areas in order to get your home back to its best shape!
 Visit our blog on our website, www.eliteroofingincnj.com, to check out other articles on how to maintain your roof.